benlubas/neorg-interim-ls/README.md

 # neorg-interim-ls

-Neorg's missing language server.
+_Neorg's missing language server._

--   Rename files and headers in your norg files without breaking links in the rest of the workspace
--   Get neorg completions without needing an auto completion plugin
--   Jump to references from headings, links, or definitions
+Rename files and headers, completions without an auto complete plugin, category completions, jump to references from headings, links, or definitions

 ---